joinhandshake/seira/README.md

 ### Configuration File

-A configuration file is expected at `.seira.yml` relative path.
+By default, a configuration file is expected at `.seira.yml` relative path.
+Alternatively, the path can be specified using the environment variable `SEIRA_CONFIG_PATH`, ex. `export SEIRA_CONFIG_PATH=/path/to/.seira.yml`.

 Below is an example file.

 ```
 seira: